Royal Gardens and Belvedere

 The summer palace is a wonderful example of Italian Renaissance architecture.
 Pay special attention to the roof which is reminiscent of a ship’s hull.
 The arched gallery with slender columns makes the palace look very elegant.
-Look up at the roof and admire a few of the seventy-four bas reliefs.
+Look up at the roof and admire a few of the seventy-four reliefs.

-The Royal Gardens and Ball Game Hall
+Royal Gardens and the Ball Game Hall

 The singing fountain stood in the middle of the garden.
 The fountain is still there but it doesn’t sing anymore.
 When the water flowing out of heads of the numerous figures and animals, dripped into the bronze bowl and you put your ears against the rim a ‘singing sound’ was to be heard.
-After a recent restauration of the fountain, the singing sound was lost.
+After a recent restoration of the fountain, the singing sound was lost.

 A bit further down, on the same side as the ball game hall, you will see a mustard-coloured building.
 This was the residency of the President of the Czech Republic from 1948 to 1998.
 During the beginning of this period, large parts of Prague Castle were closed.
 In 1948 hiding places and subterranean corridors were dug out so that the residency was directly connected to the castle complex.
 Hardly had the underground corridors been finished when they were blocked as it was likely that ant-communists would use them as shelters.